Garbot/Garbot.github-io/_posts/2017-03-05-running-a-small-node-app-on-AWS.md

+---
+layout: post
-# Hosting a Node App on Amazon Web Services
+title: Hosting a Node app on Amazon Web Services
+bigimg: /img/path.jpg
+---

 Amazon Web Services is a great, free way to host a small app.